Our Board of Trustees

 David Sole OBE

-David then spent 11 years working for United Distillers and Diageo in global operations.
-Here, he was responsible for the procurement of commodities and neutral spirit across the globe.
+David then spent 11 years working for United Distillers and Diageo in global operations where he was responsible for the procurement of commodities and neutral spirit across the globe.

 After this, David spent six and a half years with the Change Partnership and Whitehead Mann.
-It was here where he focused on and grew admiration for executive coaching, team development and board facilitation.
+While here he focused on, and grew admiration for, executive coaching, team development and board facilitation.

-In 2011, David co-founded the School for CEOs - a business for aspiring business leaders - with Patrick Macdonald.
+In 2011, David co-founded the School for CEOs - for aspiring business leaders - with Patrick Macdonald.

 David too has a wealth of Board experience: he served on the Board of Sport Scotland for 8 years as well as the Board of Quality Meat Scotland.
 In the past he has also been one of three external trustees of the HBOS Foundation; a trustee of the charity Missing People; Chairman of the Board of Governors of Cargilfield School; has chaired committees of the Prince’s Trust – Action; and has been a non-executive director of the Kilchoman Distillery Company.

-David has regularly worked with the media, writing newspaper columns for both daily and Sunday papers.
-As well as this, he has commented 4 Rugby World Cups with broadcast giants BBC, ITV, BSkyB and Eurosport,.
+David has regularly worked with the media and written newspaper columns for both daily and Sunday papers, as well as commentated on four Rugby World Cups with broadcast giants BBC, ITV, BSkyB and Eurosport.

 Outside of work, David has a number of other interests, including being a Roving Brand Ambassador for The Balvenie Malt Whisky.